 Discover the passion for yourself with Discover Tasmania.

-The happenings, the whisperings, the events too good to miss in Tasmanian Whisky.
+The happenings, news, events, the goss, the whisperings, the events too good to miss - here's what's going on in Tasmanian Whisky.

 Pair your favourite Tasmanian whisky with world-class local recipes.

 It’s brilliant on its own, but a Tasmanian whisky is just as good in a mouth-watering cocktail!

 Uncover the stories, the dedication and the passion of Tasmania’s whisky makers.

 Before you drink the drink, you’ve got to know the whisky lingo.

 There’s enough peat in Broad Marsh Bog – where Lark sources its peat – to make whisky for at least 500 more years!

 From barley and water to an on-site cooper, everything Redlands uses in its whisky is available in-site – making them one of only two malt paddock-to-glass single malt distilleries in the world.

 Just how good is Tasmanian whisky?
 Critic Jim Murray called Sullivans Cove "unquestionably one of the world whiskies of the year".
 Not too shabby.

 Sullivans Cove Distillery is named after one of the first areas of European settlement in Tasmania.